The Best 529 Plan for Maryland Residents

 Usually, it directly comes down to compensation—specifically, commissions.

-You see, the Maryland 529 Investment Plan is directly sold to consumers and does not pay commissions to financial salespeople.
-Brokers have no incentive to recommend the plan since they receive no compensation.
+The Maryland 529 Investment Plan is directly sold to consumers and does not pay commissions to financial salespeople.
+Therefore, brokers have no incentive to recommend the plan since they receive no compensation.
+And many brokers won’t recommend the Maryland plan, even if it’s in their client’s best interest!
+This is a great example of the conflicts of interest inherit in the brokerage world.

 Of course, brokers justify using out-of-state plans for many reasons.
 Some common justifications:

-Better performance: The out-of-state plan provided better performance over certain periods.
+Better performance: The out-of-state plan provided better performance over specific periods.
 Even if this is the case, past performance does not predict future returns.
-Investing in a 529 plan based on past performance alone is rarely a smart move.
+Investing in a 529 plan based on past performance alone is rarely smart.

 Lower fees: The ongoing program management fee in the Maryland plan is 0.10%, and the fund fees range from 0.06% to 0.63%.
 These fees are reasonable, and most brokers sold plans will have higher ongoing costs, not to mention commission payments.